-Insomnia and other Sleep Disorders
+Insomnia and Other Sleep Disorders

 Insomnia is common and a Singapore study found that it affects 15.3% of the local population.
 It is more than a night time problem and can adversely affect our entire day in terms of mood, relationships, sharpness of mind and school/work performance.
 Over the long term, sleep difficulties also impact our physical health, increasing the risks of obesity, diabetes, heart disease, and even some forms of cancers.